-David J. Silverman is Professor in the Department of History at George Washington University.
-He is the author of four books in Native American and colonial American history, with a particular focus on New England.
+A professor in the department of history at George Washington University, David is the author of four books in Native American and colonial American history, with a particular focus on New England.